|

 Outcome

-Tim’s seeds experienced poor germination rates.
-Zoysia grass prefers soil temperatures between 70-80°F for optimal germination.
+Tim’s seeds experienced very poor germination rates.
+Zoysia grass is a variety that needs soil temperatures to be at between 70-80°F for optimal germination.
 Tim’s soil was well below this range, leading to seed wastage and a need for replanting.

 Key Takeaway